mannyliens/clockfour-part2/README.md

 1. Build a responsive landing page based on the specs provided in this document.
 The design was created mobile-first and we suggest you work that way as well. **The most important part of this task is that the finished landing page matches the design comps included as closely as possible.
 Attention to detail in this area is key.**

 2. A simple gulp-based dev environment has been provided.
 It provides a starting point.
 Simply run npm install, and then npm start.
+Work on the files in src/.

 3. You are free to use Bootstrap and jQuery.
 Both are already included via CDN.